 Law Ball is UWO Law’s annual semi-formal, which generally takes place in early March.
 Sign up to help organize an evening dinner, drinks and dancing.

 Law Games Committee

-Every year at the beginning of January, law schools from across Canada get together for a four day event called Law Games.
-Every year, each school competes in a variety of sports and activities including a moot, talent show and trivia in a battle for the highly coveted Sports and Spirit Cups.
-And every year, Western Law puts on their purple camo gear and shows up as one of the most competitive teams in the country.
-Western Law is looking to continue its success this upcoming January in Vancouver, British Columbia.
-Being on the Law Games committee is an opportunity to be part of the leadership and planning for the Western Law Games team.
+Every year at the beginning of January, law schools from across Canada get together for a four-day event called Law Games.
+Schools competes in a variety of sports and activities including a moot, talent show and trivia in a battle for the highly-coveted Sports and Spirit Cups, and to be crowned as the overall Law Games Champions.
+Each year, Western Law puts on their purple camo gear and shows up as one of the most competitive teams in the country.
+Being on the Law Games Committee is an opportunity to be part of the leadership and planning for the Western Law Games Team.
 It’s a great way to meet students from all three years at Western Law, and help prepare and organize the team for an event that will surely be one of the highlights of your time at law school.

 Contact: Rachel Islam, Jason Priest

 Want to be part of the most "fashionable" committee at UWO law?
 If so, the Merchandise Committee may be the place for you.
 The role of the Merchandise Committee is to keep students and faculty outfitted in the latest and greatest in UWO Law merchandise.
 Committee members are responsible for designing and selecting the merchandise that is sold, marketing the merchandise, and coordinating our annual fall and spring merchandise sales.
 As well, committee members work closely with the SLS Treasurer to ensure that the merchandise selections are economically viable.